SSRQ-SDS-FDS/tei-processing-model-lib/README.md

 ## State of this project

 The actual state is just a first quick and dirty proof of concept and does not implement all feature.
 You should not try to use this production at the moment.
 The only supported output-mode at the moment is web!
-Just a few behaviours a implemented by now.
+Just a few behaviours are implemented by now.

+Nevertheless, the first results - especially concerning the performance - are promising.
+An example script for experimenting can be found under `/examples`.
+The transformation of 50,000 simple XML documents takes less than 20 seconds in one process and much less than 10 seconds if the load is distributed over several CPUs.

 ## Dependencies: